There’s sand in my hair, between my toes and on my lips as I propel headlong down a long smooth sand dune on Moreton Island.

 The king of dunes is the 285-metre high Mount Tempest, which is the highest stabilised sand dune in the world and surely, a thrill-seekers dream come true.

 There are several other islands in Queensland but most are in the northern part of the state.
-These islands, such as Lady Elliot Island, Lizard Island and Heron Island offer access to the Great Barrier Reef.

 The most spectacular views are from the Cape Moreton headland at the northern end of the island where the 1857 Cape Moreton lighthouse stands.